MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-628-Capital-Adequacy-System-Institutions/subpart-D-RiskWeighted-Assets-Standardized-Approach/subjectgroup-ECFR39d126e68b1d0a6-Disclosures/section-628.63.md

 <sup>5</sup> The portion of the general allowance that is not allocated to a geographical area should be disclosed separately.

-<sup>6</sup> The reconciliation should include the following: A description of the allowance; the opening balance of the allowance; charge-offs taken against the allowance during the period; amounts provided (or reversed) for estimated probable loan losses during the period; any other adjustments (for example, exchange rate differences, business combinations, acquisitions and disposals of subsidiaries), including transfers between allowances; and the closing balance of the allowance.
+<sup>6</sup> The reconciliation should include the following: A description of the allowance; the opening balance of the allowance; charge-offs taken against the allowance during the period; amounts provided (or reversed) for estimated credit losses during the period; any other adjustments (for example, exchange rate differences, business combinations, acquisitions and disposals of subsidiaries), including transfers between allowances; and the closing balance of the allowance.
 Charge-offs and recoveries that have been recorded directly to the income statement should be disclosed separately.

-Table 6 to § 628.63 - General Disclosure for Counterparty Credit Risk-Related Exposures
+Table 6 to § 628.63—General Disclosure for Counterparty Credit Risk-Related Exposures

 |                        |                                                                                                                                                                                                                                                                                                                                                                                      |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|